2do2go/mongodbext/README.md

 ## Usage

-Create collection with exported `Collection` constructor and the add hooks on it.
+Create collection with exported `Collection` constructor and add hooks on it.
 Hook accepts object variable and callback function.
-Content of varible is depended on the hook type, also **afterHook varible contains all fields from beforeHook varible**:
+Content of variable is depended on the hook type, also **afterHook varible contains all fields from beforeHook variable**:

 * `beforeInsert` and `afterInsert`:
 	* objs: array of inserted objects